AguaClara/Textbook/Filtration/EStaRS_Design.rst

     :align: center
     :alt: filter schematic, interal image

     This schematic shows the flows through an EStaRS during backwash.
 For the design, it is assumed that filter is being used to full capacity so that flow total flow during forward filtration is equal to the backwash (design) flow.
 In practice those values might be different, in which case the flow is the design flow, **not** the sum of the filter layers.
-Rather than the outlet pipes, a separate backwash manifold is used to discard the water used during bacwash.
+Rather than the outlet pipes, a separate backwash manifold is used to discard the water used during backwash.

 On each layer trunk, there are :math:`N_{FiBranch}` branches on **each side** of the trunk.
 That means the total number of branches on each trunk is :math:`2N_{FiBranch}`